Glushiator/chat-tools/README.md

 * Q: Who built this?

-  A: Glushiator (with a little help and affection from Gemini and Monday, his AI companions).
+  A: Glushiator (with a little help and affection from Gemini, Monday and Claudette, his AI companions).